drmuttik/woodlands-honey/index.md

 jar retains the purest flavours and nutrients.
 We carefully hand-spin the honeycombs and the honey only goes through a fine sieve to remove small pieces of honeycomb.
 There is no blending or heating involved.
 This process preserves the natural goodness that factory processing can never keep.
 Hands-on extraction allows us to make raw honey that is as close to nature as possible, with every batch reflecting our love and care.<br>
-​At Woodlands Apiary, we are passionate about bringing you the finest honey straight from our hives in the heart of the countryside.
-As a small, family-run apiary, we focus on ensuring that our bees are happy and our honey is as natural as possible.<br>

 ---